sjkingo/fantail/README.md

 # fantail

-fantail is (yet another) static site generator written in Python
+fantail is (yet another) static site generator written in Python.
+See http://fantail.io/